ReactDev1337/go-check-token/README.md

 3. Run `go run main.go` or use the precompiled binary

 # Note
-This code will mark tokens which are not phone verified (waiting for phone verified) as valid.
+This code will mark tokens which are not phone verified (waiting for phone verification) as valid.